What is MR Angiography?

 The MRA procedure typically follows these steps:

-• Preparation: Patients should avoid wearing metal objects, such as jewelry, watches, or glasses, and will be required to wear a disposable gown.
+- Preparation: Patients should avoid wearing metal objects, such as jewelry, watches, or glasses, and will be required to wear a disposable gown.
+Certain types of metal can cause blurry images.

-• Contrast Injection (if needed): If a contrast agent is required, the physician should be informed of any allergies before administration.
+- Contrast Injection (if needed): If a contrast agent is required, the physician should be informed of any allergies before administration.
+Some examinations need a special contrast dye.
+Usually, this dye is injected into a vein in your hand or forearm before the procedure.
+The contrast helps the radiologist get a clearer view of specific areas.

 Note: Patients may need to fast for 4 to 6 hours before the test, depending on the physician’s instructions.